JMGELBER/Projects/README.md

 Hello All,

-This repository contains personal projects that I have worked in various different languages and applications.
+This repository contains personal projects that I have worked on in various different languages and applications.